'Jumbo' Davis makes five errors in a 10-3 loss. The Kansas City Cowboys (AA) third baseman will commit 100 errors in 628 chances this season.

 New York first baseman Lou Gehrig completes the first of his two career cycles, the other occurring in 1937.
 John Broaca ties a major league record when he strikes out five consecutive times, but the right-hander gets the 11-2 victory over the Pale Hose at Yankee Stadium.

 Augie Galan becomes the first National Leaguer to hit a homer from each side of the plate.
-The switch-hitter's pair of round-trippers helps the Cubs beat the Dodgers, 11-2.
+The switch-hitter's pair of round-trippers, a homer from the left side off Freddie Fitzsimmons in the fourth frame and from the right side in the eighth against Ralph Birkofer, helps the Cubs beat Brooklyn at Wrigley Field, 11-2.

 Right fielder Ben Chapman makes a third of the putouts in the Red Sox' 4-2 victory over the Browns.
 Seven of his nine catches in the Fenway outfield are made consecutively.